 You take time out of your busy week to make sure your yard is looking its best.
-Usually your lawn looks good once you get done mower with you Cub Cadet, but this last time was different.
+Usually, your lawn looks good once you get done mower with your Cub Cadet, but this last time was different.
 The cut looks terrible and you’re not quite sure where to start to fix the problem.

 A Cub Cadet mower can cut uneven when the mower deck is plugged, not level or the shell is damaged.
 Damaged spindles, bad bearings, bad pulleys, dull blades, and worn deck belts can affect your cut.

 There are many things that can affect your cut and leave you with a bad-looking yard.
 I have put together a list of items so you can hopefully find out what is causing your bad cut.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.